keycloak/keycloak/docs/fips.md

 Run the integration tests in the FIPS environment
 -------------------------------------------------
-See the FIPS section in the [MySQL docker image](../testsuite/integration-arquillian/HOW-TO-RUN.md)
+See the FIPS section in the [HOW-TO-RUN.md](../testsuite/integration-arquillian/HOW-TO-RUN.md)